wp-plugins/posts-to-do-list/readme.txt

 5. That's it, done!

 == Changelog ==
+= 0.9.1 =
+* Bugfix: AJAX actions may have triggered PHP warning because of Wordpress change of policy with wpdb->prepare() (actions were still executed, though).
+* Bugfix: new installations missed an option, which resulted in a PHP warning in the Options page for the roles able to unassing items.
+If you experience this, just check a role for that permission, save, then uncheck it and save again.

 = 0.9 =
 * A new button in the options page allows to delete all the already marked as done items.